This year, more than ever, families are asking:

 NATURE IS ALWAYS OPEN

 We hope that this guide inspires you to get outside this fall and enjoy nature, outdoors, family and this beautiful area we live in.
-Personally, we are going to try out more Kayak locations, corn mazes and some of the County parks that we’ve never been to.
+Personally, we are going to try out more pumpkin patches, outdoor fall festivals, local playgrounds and some of the County parks that we’ve never been to.

-We've put together the ultimate guide to an outdoor fall with 10 ideas for outside fun for 2020!
+We've put together the ultimate guide to an outdoor Fall with 10 ideas for outside fun for 2021!

 - Fowler Lake Loop – Two mile trail around the lake and you’ll be sure to see lots of nature in Oconomowoc